Address for Correspondence: Yuriy Ivaniv, Diagnostic Radiology Department, Danylo Halytsky Medical University, Lviv, Ukraine

 4. Foreign body (balloon) accidentally left in the right atrium during treatment in the intensive care unit.

 Diagnostic Radiology Department, Danylo Halytsky Medical University, Lviv, Ukraine

-Ethics: informed consent was obtained from a patient beforecall procedures and treatment
+Ethics: Informed consent was obtained from patient for procedures

 Conflict of interest: None to declare